 Without them, no amount of practice and persistence is going to get you to the level you want to be.

 Unfortunately, most golfers jump from one tip to another in the hope of finding a magic pill that solves every golf swing fault they have.

 You know the ones, the golf slice, golf hook, thin shots, topped shots, fat shots and everybody’s “favourite” the shank.

-The good news is any golfer can learn the correctly fundamentals and apply to their game and start to see good results fast.
+The good news is any golfer can learn these fundamentals and develop a good golf swing technique that produces better results fast.